jachamberlain86/jachamberlain86/README.md

-## I'm James, a Full Stack Developer from Valencia (via London, Berlin, and the East Midlands).
+## I'm James, a Full Stack Developer from the UK (via Valencia, London, Berlin, and the East Midlands).

 I'm currently looking for full-time, remote or hybrid work that'll test both my creativity and coding skills.
 I love to make, to problem solve, and to dive into the unknown.